Two young women enter a bar.

 It’s ten past nine on a Saturday night.
 One woman is blonde.
 She typically wears liquid eyeliner with a flourish and the wrong shoes for the occasion.
 Tonight though, her skin is bare and she’s wearing her feet relax inside an old pair of trainers.
 The other woman has brown hair.
 She rarely wears make-up, but tonight it’s her with the liquid eyeliner.

 “Sorry I’m late,” says the blonde German woman.

 They sit down at a table and the waiter comes over, followed a short while later by another waiter who helps them through the Spanish menu.
-The each order a can of Fanta and a bitesize sandwich.
+They each order a can of Fanta and a bite size sandwich.
 The blonde orders a dish of fries.

 On the TV screen at the back of the room Valentino Rossi is shown winning his pole position for the Mugello race the following day.
 It’s still too early for the bar or restaurant to be busy.
 As the women chat more people arrive and order food.
 This is the biggest place in the village you can gather for a beer or glass of wine in the village.

 “I didn’t want to go to Barcelona tonight.”

 “Yeah, my family think I’m so boring when I don’t want to make anything.”